openafs-contrib/openafs-robotest/README.md

 ================

 This is a Robot Framework (RF) based test suite for OpenAFS.
-This initial version is a limited, basic smoke test of a single host OpenAFS server and client.
+This initial version is a limited, basic test of a single host OpenAFS server and client.
 This test will install the OpenAFS client and server binaries and setup a simple test cell.
-The following files are needed to run the test:

-* OpenAFS RPM (or dest-style binary) files
-* Kerberos keytab files containing the AFS service key(s) and user keys

 The results of the tests are a set of html files indicating pass or fail status.

 System Requirements
 ===================

-* a Kerberos 5 realm
-* RHEL/CentOS 6 Linux
+* Linux
 * Python 2.6.x
 * Robot Framework 2.7+
+* Kerberos 5 servers (local or remote)
 * Kerberos client utilities (kinit, kdestroy, klist, kvno)
 * Clock synchronization (required by Kerberos)

 Kerberos Setup
 ==============